The Limbaugh Institute for Advanced Conservative Studies.

 We have another energy bill coming down the pike.

-And I think with ethanol refineries, we don't need new technology to biodiesel refineries.
+And I think with ethanol refineries, we don't need new technology to build ethanol refineries or biodiesel refineries.

 In fact, I kid and say here in the 2nd District of Kentucky, we've been making ethanol for a long time, but it's been for personal consumption with the bourbon industry.

-But we could, you know, if we put our resources and our energy behind getting these ethanol refineries in place and the biodiesel refineries, you know, the opportunities for renewable fuel, I mean, that's the key.
+But if we put our resources and our energy behind getting these ethanol refineries in place and the biodiesel refineries, the opportunities for renewable fuel, I mean, that's the key.

 We have all that here.

-We just need to say, look, in five years, we're going to have a lot of oil and oil.
+We just need to say, look, in five years, we're going to be two energy independents if it's just on ethanol.

-But you I like I said we can solve two problems our economic security and our national security.
+But like I said, we can solve two problems, our economic security and our national security.

-If we can tell the Middle East and and Chavez down in Venezuela we don't need you guys anymore.
+If we can tell the Middle East and Chavez down in Venezuela, we don't need you guys anymore.

-We don't need your oil then I think a lot of our problems that we're facing with terror and a lot of the problems coming out of Iran and and other areas we could we could solve a lot of that.
+We don't need your oil, then I think a lot of our problems that we're facing with terror and a lot of the problems coming out of Iran and other areas, we could solve a lot of that.

-Well and and to avoid that gridlock Congress name we're hoping that you can then solve that get that comprehensive energy package that's been elusive uh change the immigration policies, tighten the lobbying rules, overhaul the the pension plans and and renew some of the key provisions of the voting rights act.
+Well, and to avoid that gridlock Congress name, we're hoping that you can then solve that, get that comprehensive energy package that's been elusive, change the immigration policies, tighten the lobbying rules, overhaul the pension plans, and renew some of the key provisions of the Voting Rights Act.

 Well, I agree with that, and we've done a lot.